-Methodist leader says firing was over style, differences of vision
+Methodist leader says firing was over style, differences of vision: Larry D. Pickens dismissed

 The recently dismissed head of the United Methodist Church’s main ecumenical and interreligious agency says his forced departure was due to disagreements over the body’s future direction.